Architect: Construction role

-Alternate practice and specializations
+Alternate practice and specialisations

-Recent decades have seen the rise of specializations within the profession.
+Recent decades have seen the rise of specialisations within the profession.
 Many architects and architectural firms focus on certain project types (e.g. healthcare, retail, public housing, and event management), technological expertise, or project delivery methods.
-Some architects specialize in building code, building envelope, sustainable design, technical writing, historic preservation(US) or conservation (UK), and accessibility.
+Some architects specialise in building code, building envelope, sustainable design, technical writing, historic preservation (US) or conservation (UK), and accessibility.

-Many architects elect to move into real estate (property) development, corporate facilities planning, project management, construction management, chief sustainability officers interior design, city planning, user experience design, and design research.
+Many architects elect to move into real-estate (property) development, corporate facilities planning, project management, construction management, chief sustainability officers interior design, city planning, user experience design, and design research.

 Professional requirements

 Although there are variations in each location, most of the world's architects are required to register with the appropriate jurisdiction.
 Architects are typically required to meet three common requirements: education, experience, and examination.

-Basic educational requirement generally consist of a university degree in architecture.
-The experience requirement for degree candidates is usually satisfied by a practicum or internship (usually two to three years).
+Basic educational requirements generally consist of a university degree in architecture.
+The experience requirement for degree candidates is usually satisfied by a practicum or internship (most often two to three years).
 Finally, a Registration Examination or a series of exams is required prior to licensure.

-Professionals who engaged in the design and supervision of construction projects prior to the late 19th century were not necessarily trained in a separate architecture program in an academic setting.
+Professionals who engaged in the design and supervision of construction projects before the late 19th century were not necessarily trained in a separate architecture program in an academic setting.
 Instead, they often trained under established architects.
 Prior to modern times, there was no distinction between architects and engineers and the title used varied depending on geographical location.
 They often carried the title of master builder or surveyor after serving a number of years as an apprentice (such as Sir Christopher Wren).
 The formal study of architecture in academic institutions played a pivotal role in the development of the profession as a whole, serving as a focal point for advances in architectural technology and theory.
 The use of "Architect" or abbreviations such as "Ar." as a title attached to a person's name was regulated by law in some countries.

 Fees

 Architects' fee structure was typically based on a percentage of construction value, as a rate per unit area of the proposed construction, hourly rates, or a fixed lump sum fee.
-Combination of these structures was also common.
-Fixed fees were usually based on a project's allocated construction cost and could range between 4 and 12% of new construction cost for commercial and institutional projects, depending on a project's size and complexity.
+Combination of these structures were also common.
+Fixed fees were usually based on a project's allocated construction cost and could range between 4 and 12% of new construction cost for commercial and institutional projects, depending on the project's size and complexity.
 Residential projects ranged from 12 to 20%.
-Renovation projects typically commanded higher percentages such as 15-20%.
+Renovation projects typically commanded higher percentages such as 15–20%.

 Overall billings for architectural firms range widely, depending on their location and economic climate.
-Billings have traditionally been dependent on the local economic conditions, but with rapid globalization, this is becoming less of a factor for large international firms.
+Billings have traditionally been dependent on local economic conditions, but with rapid globalization, this is becoming less of a factor for large international firms.
 Salaries could also vary depending on experience, position within the firm (i.e. staff architect, partner, or shareholder, etc.), and the size and location of the firm.